 Posted / 11th November 2019

-Oliver Smith, Strategy Director, Alpha Health.
+Oliver Smith, Strategy Director and Head of Ethics, Alpha Health.

 Technology is often hailed as the solution to many of the world’s problems.
 From the internet connecting the world nearly thirty years ago, to renewable energy solutions now doing their part to save the planet, technology has had many once unimaginable applications.